 Now, ask me some questions about this.

+Please note this location no longer exists.
+Use the EMRN link for the update.
 I changed the "F" to "N" because the letter "F" in my opinion is so emotionally loaded for students that it simply cannot be used in any context for grading any more.
 I could make the top grade "F" for "Fabulous" rather than "E" for "Exemplary" and students would still think they failed.
 The letter "F" is done in education. ↩︎

 Which in practice often turned out to be the ones they felt would be easiest.
 Some definitely looked for the easy way out.
 But most students found they gravitated toward certain kinds of problems and developed a real interest in those topics because they picked them. ↩︎